 - Always use a soft-bristled toothbrush.
 Many people use a medium to stiff bristled brush, but these can actually cause more harm than good.
 Too much pressure during brushing can cause gum recession and enamel abrasion, leaving large wedges in the roots of the teeth.

 - Consider an electric toothbrush.
 High-quality electric brushes have soft bristles that are not only gentle on your teeth, but they also remove more plaque than manual toothbrushes, allowing you to clean your teeth and gums more efficiently.
 (4) Many electric toothbrushes also create a foaming action that helps penetrate areas under the gums and between the teeth, flushing out some of the bacteria.

 - Reassess your brushing method.
 Angle your toothbrush bristles at 45 degrees toward the gumlines.
-Focus on just two teeth at a time, and make short sweeping strokes back and forth.
+Focus on just two teeth at a time, and use small, circular motions at the gumline.
 Only apply as much pressure as you need to cause the gums to slightly blanch.
 Too much pressure or the wrong angulation will not target gumline plaque and could cause gum recession.